masum-developer/toy/README.md

 * In this project I use useState, useEffect hook.

 * In this project I use private route to protect route.

+* In this project I use AOS package to animate image.

 ## Resources & Credits